-On 21 March the US Department of Homeland Security announced a ban on large and medium sized electronic goods in hand luggage on flights coming from the Middle East and North Africa.
+On 21 March 2017 the US Department of Homeland Security announced a ban on large and medium sized electronic goods in hand luggage on flights coming from the Middle East and North Africa.
 Mobiles are allowed.
 Airlines affected are Turkish Airlines, Emirates, Royal Air Maroc, Etihad, Saudi Arabian Airlines, Egypt Air, Kuwait Airlines, Qatar Airlines and Royal Jordanian Airlines.
 Some restrictions were lifted in July 2017, travellers must check before flying.

-In a separate developement, on 5 June, Saudi Arabia, Yemen, Syria, Egypt, Bahrain, UAE, eastern controlled Libya broke of diplomatic ties with Qatar accusing it of financing the Islamic State. amongst demands is for Qatar to close down the Al Jazeera TV news network, one of the very few marginally independent media outlets in the region.
+In a separate developement, on 5 June 2017, Saudi Arabia, Yemen, Syria, Egypt, Bahrain, UAE, eastern controlled Libya broke of diplomatic ties with Qatar accusing it of financing the Islamic State. amongst demands is for Qatar to close down the Al Jazeera TV news network, one of the very few marginally independent media outlets in the region.